codymlewis/federated_rl/README.md

 # Federated Reinforcement Learning

-A demonstration of deep reinforcement learning within a deep learning setting.
+A demonstration of deep reinforcement learning within a federated learning setting.

 ## Setup